Cray-1: Cray's approach

+Performance

+In 1978, a team from the Argonne National Laboratory tested a variety of typical workloads on a Cray-1 as part of a proposal to purchase one for their use, replacing their IBM 370/195.
+They also planned on testing on the CDC STAR-100 and Burroughs Scientific Computer, but such tests, if they were performed, were not published.
+The tests were run on the Cray-1 at the National Center for Atmospheric Research (NCAR) in Boulder, Colorado.
+The only other Cray available at the time was the one at Los Alamos, but accessing this machine required Q clearance.

+The tests were reported in two ways.
+The first was a minimum conversion needed to get the program running without errors, but making no attempt to take advantage of the Cray's vectorization.
+The second included a moderate set of updates to the code, often unwinding loops so they could be vectorized.
+Generally, the minimal conversions ran roughly the same speed as the 370 to about 2 times its performance (mostly due to a larger exponent range on the Cray), but vectorization led to further increases between 2.5 and 10 times.
+In one example program, which performed an internal fast Fourier transform, performance improved from the IBM's 47 milliseconds to 3.

 Description

 The new machine was the first Cray design to use integrated circuits (ICs).
 Although ICs had been available since the 1960s, it was only in the early 1970s that they reached the performance necessary for high-speed applications.
-The Cray-1 used only four different IC types, an ECL dual 5-4 NOR gate (one 5-input, and one 4-input, each with differential output), another slower MECL 10K 5-4 NOR gate used for address fanout, a 16×4-bit high speed (6 ns) static RAM (SRAM) used for registers and a 1,024×1-bit 48 ns SRAM used for the main memory.
+The Cray-1 used only four different IC types, an emitter-coupled logic (ECL) dual 5-4 NOR gate (one 5-input, and one 4-input, each with differential output), another slower MECL 10K 5-4 NOR gate used for address fanout, a 16×4-bit high speed (6 ns) static RAM (SRAM) used for registers and a 1,024×1-bit 48 ns SRAM used for the main memory.
 These integrated circuits were supplied by Fairchild Semiconductor and Motorola.
 In all, the Cray-1 contained about 200,000 gates.

 ICs were mounted on large five-layer printed circuit boards, with up to 144 ICs per board.
 Boards were then mounted back to back for cooling (see below) and placed in twenty-four 28 in racks containing 72 double-boards.
 The typical module (distinct processing unit) required one or two boards.
 In all the machine contained 1,662 modules in 113 varieties.

 Each cable between the modules was a twisted pair, cut to a specific length in order to guarantee the signals arrived at precisely the right time and minimize electrical reflection.
 Each signal produced by the ECL circuitry was a differential pair, so the signals were balanced.
 This tended to make the demand on the power supply more constant and reduce switching noise.
 The load on the power supply was so evenly balanced that Cray boasted that the power supply was unregulated.
 To the power supply, the entire computer system looked like a simple resistor.